 That's not to say that educated, scientific communities have entirely laughed it down.
 Researchers at Staffordshire University are leading research into EFT in the UK and

 have called on the NHS

-Dr. Stephanie Franz
+Dr Stephanie Franz

-is a doctor who turned away from treating people in her practice after EFT cured her chronic pain.
+is a GP who turned away from treating people in her practice after EFT cured her chronic pain.
 "It completely cured my health for the better.
 Sometimes it's hard to work out whether you're depressed because you're in pain or in pain because you're depressed.
 But with EFT it doesn't really matter.
 You can address emotional symptoms, physical symptoms.
 Ultimately, I believed that the way general practices are going, it's going to be difficult for GPs to really help many patients.
 They just haven't got the time.
 I felt I wasn't able to address the root causes of many of my patients' symptoms.
-I decided therefore to leave general practice and move into EFT."
+I decided therefore to leave General Practice and move into EFT."